severalnines/ccx-docs/docs/admin/Installation/architecture.md

 In this section we will cover the most core concepts in CCX.
 ![CCX architecture](../images/ccx-architecture.png)

-## Controlplane - Core services and functionality
+## Controlplane
+This section describes the Controlplane, which runs in K8s.
 ### Jobs
 Actions taken on CCX is a handled as a job and is initiated by the end-user or the system automatically: